 Are you familiar with the Community Emergency Response Team (CERT)?
 It's a federal initiative that prepares people for different types of emergency disasters, in this case, severe weather.
 We recommend encouraging your community to get CPR and first aid training.
 Your property management company is also a great resource!
 Check in with them to see if they offer similar programs.

-Now that you're prepared, we've created two emergency kit checklists to make all of your storm-related needs that much easier to weather.
+To ensure that your association is well-prepared, download our emergency checklist to make all your storm-related needs that much easier to weather.